 Row of golden Buddha statues

 The undergraduate certificate in Southeast Asian studies is available to students working toward a baccalaureate degree in any of the University of Wisconsin–Madison schools and colleges.
-This certificate meets the needs of students choosing to focus on the Southeast Asia region (Brunei, Cambodia, East Timor, Indonesia, Laos, Malaysia, Myanmar/Burma, Philippines, Singapore, Thailand, Vietnam) within their primary major, but not wishing to commit to the more rigorous language and area studies courses required for the B.A. in Asian Languages and Cultures (named option in Southeast Asia).
-Students select coursework reflecting their interests from classes offered through many university departments, and can work toward a variety of undergraduate majors.
+This certificate meets the needs of students choosing to focus on the Southeast Asia region (Brunei, Cambodia, East Timor, Indonesia, Laos, Malaysia, Myanmar/Burma, Philippines, Singapore, Thailand, Vietnam) within their primary major, but not wishing to commit to the more rigorous language and area studies courses required for the BA in Asian Languages and Cultures (named option in Southeast Asia).
+Students select coursework reflecting their interests from classes offered through many university departments and can work toward a variety of undergraduate majors.
 Upon earning the certificate, this emphasis is noted on the student's transcript.
 The certificate is of value to students wishing to demonstrate their knowledge of the Southeast Asian region either to potential employers or to graduate schools.

 Students interested in more specialized study of the languages and literature of East Asia, South Asia, or Southeast Asia should see the Department of Asian Languages and Cultures, the Center for East Asian Studies, or the Center for South Asia.
 Those interested in the study of languages and cultures of Central Asia should see the Center for Russian, East European, and Central Asian Studies.
-All questions pertaining to Southeast Asian studies at UW–Madison should be addressed to the Center for Southeast Asian Studies (see box at right).
+All questions pertaining to Southeast Asian studies at UW–Madison should be addressed to the Center for Southeast Asian Studies (see the box to the right).

 Students interested in declaring the certificate in Southeast Asian studies should contact the program advisor.